TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 ### Engineers

-* Who exist to solve abstract problems without thinking about concrete problems.
+* Who exist to solve abstract problems without thinking about concrete ones.
 * Who argue about "patterns" / talk endlessly about obscurities like "aggregate roots" or "hexagonal architectures"\*, again without listening to the problem.
 * With Marlene Dietrich syndrome: *"I want to be alone"*.
 * Who invent "requirements" and implement solutions without checking their value.
 * Who act heroically (see above).
 * Who simply don't know how to build code-bases that are easy to change in future (I've lost count of the numbers of highly-paid engineers I've worked with who *don't know what interfaces are for*).

-... will most likely march you away from anything good at a rapid pace.
-Eventually knowledge about the things you would have been better off doing in the first place will emerge, at which point they won't want to re-do all the stuff they've built so far.
+Such neerdowells will most likely march you away from anything good at a rapid pace.
+Knowledge about the things you would have been better off doing in the first place will emerge eventually though, at which point they won't want to re-do all the stuff they've built so far.
 So they'll try and bend / break what they've done up to that point to better fit reality.
 This [causes more Technical Debt](https://youtu.be/d2Ddo8OV7ig?si=mp9oGFX-sCv4nwQ6) than any other factor.

 \* There's nothing wrong per-se about either of these concepts but there's a time and a place, you know?